Best things to do in Bundaberg

 Tours are run on luxury vessels with lunch included so that you can enjoy this phenomenon comfortably.

-Opening Hours: Tours run daily from July to October, subject to weather
+Opening Hours: Tours run a few times a week from July to October

 BEST HOTELS IN BUNDABERG

-Looking for somewhere to stay in Bundaberg?
-We recommend booking through Booking.com as they offer a wide range of hotels and most with free cancellation, which is ideal for last-minute changes.
+Looking for a place to stay in Bundaberg?
+We recommend booking through Booking.com.
+They offer a wide range of hotels, and most have free cancellation, which is ideal for last-minute changes.

-However, if you want our hotel recommendations, we’ve listed our top pick forfdba luxury hotel, family hotel, mid range and budget hotel.
+However, if you want our hotel recommendations, we’ve listed our top pick for a luxury hotel, family hotel, mid range and budget hotel.

 Best Luxury Hotel: Manta Bargara